Alternative

 Is I'd Ship That a good alternative to Ordoro?

 If you primarily need shipping label creation, absolutely.
-I'd Ship That offers the same carrier support (USPS, FedEx, UPS) with no monthly fees.
+I'd Ship That offers the same carrier support (USPS, FedEx, UPS) with no monthly fees, no subscription, and no minimums.
 If you rely on Ordoro's inventory management and supplier tools, you may want to pair I'd Ship That with a dedicated inventory solution.

 Does I'd Ship That have inventory management like Ordoro?

-No, I'd Ship That is focused on shipping label creation and package tracking.
+No. I'd Ship That is focused on shipping label creation and package tracking.
 Ordoro's strength is combining inventory management with shipping.
-If you only need shipping, I'd Ship That saves you the cost of features you don't use.
+If you only need shipping, I'd Ship That saves you the cost of features you don't use, starting with the $59/month subscription.

 How much can I save switching from Ordoro to I'd Ship That?

 Ordoro plans start at $59/month, which is $708/year in subscription fees.
-Since I'd Ship That is completely free, you save the full subscription cost.
-Both platforms offer discounted carrier rates, so your per-label postage costs will be comparable.
+I'd Ship That is a free account, so you save the full subscription cost.
+Both platforms offer discounted carrier rates, so your per-label postage stays comparable, and Ship Intelligence automatically picks the cheapest valid rate on each order to keep postage as low as possible.

 Can I use I'd Ship That alongside Ordoro?

 Yes.
-Some businesses use Ordoro for inventory management and I'd Ship That for creating shipping labels to avoid Ordoro's higher shipping-inclusive plans.
-There is no conflict in using both platforms.
+Some businesses keep Ordoro for inventory management and use I'd Ship That for creating shipping labels to avoid Ordoro's higher shipping-inclusive plans.
+There is no conflict in running both.

 Switch from Ordoro Today